Cybiii/Custom-Gamepad/README.md

 # Custom Gamepad with UI

-A React-based user interface for visualizing button presses from your Arduino Nano custom gamepad controller (to cheat on sf6/injustice/friday night funkin).
+A React-based user interface for visualizing button presses from your Arduino Nano custom gamepad controller (to get gud on sf6/injustice/friday night funkin).

 ## Features